-This study provides valuable insights into the effects of projected climate change on Arbuscular Mycorrhizal Fungi (AMF) in pear orchards in Belgium, specifically comparing the climate conditions of 2013-2018 with the projected 2040 climate under the RCP 8.5 scenario using the advanced Ecotron facility.
-Using spore extractions AMF spore (1) species diversity, (2) species composition, and (3) temporal dynamics were evaluated.
+This study provides valuable insights into the effects of projected climate change on Arbuscular Mycorrhizal Fungi (AMF) in pear orchards in Belgium, specifically comparing the climate conditions of 2013-2018 with the projected 2040 climate under the worst-case RCP 8.5 scenario using the advanced Ecotron facility.
+Using spore extractions AMF spore abundance, functional group composition and temporal dynamics were evaluated.
 Over both climate conditions, Glomeraceae consistently exhibited higher spore abundance compared to Gigasporaceae across all seasons.
-However, no significant differences were observed in spore counts between the two climate periods, suggesting that climate change did not have a notable impact on overall AMF abundance and species composition.
-In contrast, seasonal shifts in spore production were evident, with climate change contributing to a more stable temporal pattern in AMF activity by 2040.
-This shift indicates that while the overall abundance and composition of AMF may remain unchanged, climate change could influence AMF phenology.
-Although this study is limited by its regional focus and relatively short time frame, it underscores the need for broader, long-term studies across diverse climatic regions to fully assess the resilience and adaptability of AMF communities to a changing climate.
+However, no significant differences were observed in spore abundance or functional group composition between the two climate periods, suggesting that climate change did not have a notable impact on overall AMF abundance or functional group composition.
+In contrast, seasonal shifts in spore production were evident.
+The 2013-2018 climate condition showed a significant difference in Glomeraceae community dynamics between mid-summer and autumn conditions.
+However, climate change contributed to a more stable temporal pattern in AMF activity by 2040, leading to a more continuous spore production.
+This shift indicates that climate change could influence AM fungal phenology.
+Although this study is limited by its regional focus and relatively short time frame, it underscores the need for broader, longterm studies across diverse climatic regions to fully assess the resilience and adaptability of AMF communities to a changing climate.
 Such research is essential for informing sustainable agricultural practices and ensuring crop productivity in the face of climate change.